Bardha Markagjoni

 There is news which is often hesitant to trust to man.
 This happens more when the subject is the loss of a loved one, whom you visited recently, for just a few hours, and left without thinking as though it might be your last meeting.
 One can think about the fragility of human life to calm the soul wounded by an unacceptably hard loss, but something remains to prick the soul about the conversation which suddenly becomes the last in the life of a man.

-Going so far as taking up the pen to compose one last honor through these simple words that come from the depths of the heart, a friend, close to my mother, a daughter and a family friend of my father’s in the early years, a noble woman, known as a child in the death camp, a proud “pasardhëseje” of a house known to Albania of beautiful traditions, a princess of Mirdita, Bardhe Gjomarkaj, who was remembered on March 20 at her home by a large majority of relatives, “bashkëvuajtësish” and citizens of Shkodra.
+Going so far as taking up the pen to compose one last honor through these simple words that come from the depths of the heart, a friend, close to my mother, a daughter and a family friend of my father’s in the early years, a noble woman, known as a child in the death camp, a proud “pasardhëseje” of a house known to Albania of beautiful traditions, a princess of Mirdita, Bardha Gjomarkaj, who was remembered on March 20 at her home by a large majority of relatives, “bashkëvuajtësish” and citizens of Shkodra.

 She was separated from the bosom of the family on March 19, but I was separated from her at the outer gate of her home on March 9, after visiting Shkoder, Albania for a few days.
 It was the wish for a quick kiss, a hug, as when I was a child, with the warmth of a mother.
 Because she remembered my mother she often spoke to me about it.
-They spent terrible years in Tepelena.
+They spent terrible years in Tepelene.
 Every day together in line like cruel slaves, loading wood on their back to bring to camp or to take to the families of the officers.
 Each day under the weight of the wood of the dictatorship, for years at their most beautiful age in life, in its first quarter century, the age of women’s dreams for love, for family.

-For Bardhe and her friends dreams were deeply hidden in a secret drawer, and life required of them to face the ordeal of labor.
+For Bardha and her friends dreams were deeply hidden in a secret drawer, and life required of them to face the ordeal of labor.
 It also required another thing, to retain human dignity at the highest levels.
-This was the most difficult mission that was undertaken by Bardhe, her sister Marta, and suffering friends; Elena, Gina, Suzana, Cuba, Kuni, Ruqaiyya and many other girls and women of noble Albanian families in the internment camps of the dictatorship.
+This was the most difficult mission that was undertaken by Bardha, her sister Marta, and suffering friends; Elena, Gina, Suzana, Cuba, Kuni, Ruqaiyya and many other girls and women of noble Albanian families in the internment camps of the dictatorship.
 Most of them now lie in the world of truth, their spirit calm.
 Their resistance to violence and its provocations maintained the dignity and honor of their families, who were prominent Albanian families in the patriarchal society.
 Those women deserve the laurels of glory, not only for their parents and their children, but for all Albanians, because they represented the Albanian woman in her heroic tradition, more noble, more beautiful, more inspiring for generations and history.

-Bardhe was the younger daughter of Kapidan Gjon of Mirdita.
+Bardha was the younger daughter of Kapidan Gjon of Mirdita.
 All her life was a continuous persecution, from a young age until the last breath of the regime.
 Faced with civil courage and bravery after being separated from her father and Ndue, the older brother who left the homeland, and the loss of freedom for her martyr brothers, Mark and Sander, bright men who fell in battle against communism.
 Internal family disasters like the illness during internment of her sister in law, Marta, compelling her to take over the upbringing and education of her young nieces and little nephew, hard work in the yards and fields of Albania, and later marriage in prison and ultimately the loss of her husband.
 A noble woman, never broken.
 A smart woman who engaged in discussion with many persons.
 A sweet woman faced with stoicism in the absence of children.

 The changes during the years after communism would bring family, and with it its pleasures, to the Mirdita princess.
 She returned to her home in Shkodra and found it almost completely destroyed, but it gave her the opportunity to inhabit her ancestral home.
 At that home her nephew Gjon was married, and with it brought new hope to this family, which was diminished by death and exile.
-Gjon, managed to become Mirdita’s deputy in the Albanian Parliament in 1996, and the reason of true joy for his uncle Dede and aunts Marta and Bardhe.
+Gjon, managed to become Mirdita’s deputy in the Albanian Parliament in 1996, and the reason of true joy for his uncle Dedë and aunts Marta and Bardha.

-But cruel fate once again played its hand and the nephew that she so loved, the light of hope after half a century of darkness which continued to shine on their tired faces, Gjon, departed from his people prematurely and this was a serious coup suffered by the family, especially Bardhe.
+But cruel fate once again played its hand and the nephew that she so loved, the light of hope after half a century of darkness which continued to shine on their tired faces, Gjon, departed from his people prematurely and this was a serious coup suffered by the family, especially Bardha.
 She failed to swallow the bitterness of the last years full of pain, tired of honor, and always dreaming of a child in the house.

-Princess Bardhe’s white spirit has already reached paradise.
+Princess Bardha’s white spirit has already reached paradise.
 I believe that hell and purgatory were spent during her 88 years of life on Albanian soil.
 We are left with memories of her many difficult moments, left to cope with the wisdom and sweetness of a princess, but also the strength and determination of a “malësoreje.”
 Farewell beloved daughter, worthy and noble Albanian, whether you dust easily!

 Eugjen Merlika, March 2013